Coping with going into work during coronavirus

 “I've drawn on all my coping mechanisms – exercised, meditated, got out into green spaces when I can.
 And I've been staying in contact with friends over the phone and through video calls.”

 You might find it helpful to stay connected with current events.
-But be careful where you find news and health information.
+But take care with where you find news and health information.
 Try to use trusted sources to find reliable updates.

 If news stories make you feel anxious or confused, you could: